MartinKratochvilProgramy/Neural_net_class/README.md

 ```python
 nn.load_data('input.csv', 0.8)
 ```
-Train data for 150 epochs and end training if mean-squared error is less than 1%.
+Train data takes number of epochs, mean-squared error limit to stop training and name of the MSE training progress plot.
+In this example train model for 150 epochs and end training if mMSE is less than 1%.
 Training plot will be saved as 'convergence(32,16).jpg':
 ```python
 nn.train_model(150, 1., 'convergence')
 ```